- Communicate with Respect

 Authors should comply with the ICMJE guidelines and seek approval from the original publisher to check that they do not breach the copyright terms of the original publication and that the original publisher gives permission for publication of the translation under the Creative Commons Attribution License 4.0.

-At the Editor's discretion, some BioMed Central journals will consider manuscripts that are substantially extended versions of articles that have previously been published in another peer-reviewed journal.
-The journal Trials, in particular, actively encourages this.
+At the Editor's discretion, some BMC journals will consider manuscripts that are substantially extended versions of articles that have previously been published in another peer-reviewed journal.
 In such cases the prior publication of an abridged version of the article would therefore not preclude publication, provided the new manuscript represents a substantially novel contribution to the scientific record.
 If applicable, the authors should seek approval from the original publisher before submitting the extended version of the manuscript.

 Prior abstracts of up to 400 words and posters presented at, or published as part of, academic meetings do not preclude consideration for peer review of a full manuscript, as the full manuscript represents a formal advance to the citable scientific record.
 Published abstracts should be cited.
 Authors should be aware that many conference proceedings exceed the allowable word limit and constitute a citable form.

-Making scientific data sets publicly available before associated manuscripts are submitted will not preclude consideration by a BioMed Central journal.
-Because an increasing number of research funding agencies require that their grant holders share the 'raw data' research outputs, such data sharing is encouraged by BioMed Central, provided appropriate safeguards are in place to protect personal or sensitive information.
-See the policy on [Publication of clinical datasets] for more information.
+Making scientific data sets publicly available before associated manuscripts are submitted will not preclude consideration by a BMC journal.
+Because an increasing number of research funding agencies require that their grant holders share the 'raw data' research outputs, such data sharing is encouraged by BMC, provided appropriate safeguards are in place to protect personal or sensitive information.
+See the policy on publication of clinical datasets (above) for more information.

 Authors of non-research articles (usually commissioned reviews and commentaries) can include figures and tables that have been previously published in other journals provided they confirm on submission that permission has been obtained from the original publisher (if applicable) and cite the original article.
 Documentary evidence to support this permission must be made available to the Editor on request.